fastify/fastify-sensible/README.md

 #### Custom error handler
 This plugins also adds a custom error handler which hides the error message in case of `500` errors, instead it returns `Something went wrong`.<br>
-This is especially useful if you are using *async* routes, where every uncaught error will be sent back to the user *(but dot not worry, the original error message is logged as error in any case)*.
+This is especially useful if you are using *async* routes, where every uncaught error will be sent back to the user *(but do not worry, the original error message is logged as error in any case)*.
 If needed, it can be disabled by setting the option `errorHandler` to `false`.

 ## Contributing